armbian/documentation/docs/Process_Release-Model.md

 ## Release Coordinating

 ### Summary
-A release starts as a RC Branch cut from master at freeze time.
-Once a RC Branch is cut, master can be unfrozen and development can continue.
-RC Branch is a rolling release that accepts bug fixes.
-The bug fixes should be cherry-picked back to master branch.
-Once the RC Is stable, A Final release as a branch named after its version.
-A release is *never* merged to master.
-Once a release is complete, it only should be updated for severe bugs and severe security vulnerabilities.
+A release starts as a RC branch cut from `main` at freeze time.
+Once a RC branch is cut, `main` can be unfrozen and development can continue.
+RC branch is a rolling release that accepts bug fixes.
+The bug fixes should be cherry-picked back to `main` branch.
+Once the RC is stable, a final release as a branch named after its version.
+A release is *never* merged to `main`.
+Once a release is complete, it only should be updated for severe bugs and security vulnerabilities.
 A release is only maintained until the next release.

 ### 1. Forum Communication

 - Create a new thread in the [Armbian Project Administration forum](https://forum.armbian.com/forum/39-armbian-project-administration/)
-  - Ex topic name: `Ambian 20.02 (Chiru) Release Thread`
+  - Ex topic name: `Armbian 24.02 (Kereru) Release Thread`
 - Tag the post with relase, release version, and codename
 - Use the following template to begin the body of the release thread: